 There is plenty of attention given to pain during pregnancy.
 However, once the baby arrives, all of the focus goes to meeting all their needs, often ignoring how much of a toll that takes on parents.
 From carrying around an uncooperative bundle of joy, to adapting to new sleeping postures, early parenthood can cause its own aches and pains.
 It is easy to ignore your own body’s complaints to put all your energy into the baby, but you need to take care of yourself before you can properly take care of another.
-Here are some of the causes for parenting pains, and some ideas of what you can do to take care of yourself first.
+Here are some of the causes for new mom pain, and some ideas of what you can do to take care of yourself first.

 There are three areas that are the primary causes of back and neck pain in new parents:

 Kids need to be carried when they are little.
 Before they can walk, it’s the only way you can get them around.
 But even after they start moving, you still cannot avoid constantly bending over to scoop them up.
 Whether to keep them from running into the street or to keep them headed in the right direction, parenting means hauling around an ever growing child, and that means your back will start to hurt.

 One of the most common areas to be affected by all that carrying is the upper back.
 The muscles in between the shoulder blades get overworked and can get painful themselves or they can pull the upper rib joints out of place.
 When the rib joints get stuck, pain travels to the front of the chest (called costochondritis) or causes shoulder problems.

 The Problem with the Baby Bucket